How should a first-time foreign visitor pay in China?

-Wallet setup, card fallback, QR payment habits, and what to rehearse before the first checkout in China.
+Wallet setup, card fallback, QR payment habits, and recovery moves to rehearse before the first checkout in China.

 Most first-time visitors should prepare Alipay or Weixin Pay with an international card before departure, then keep a physical card and small cash backup for the first 48 hours.
 The practical goal is not perfect coverage; it is being able to complete the first small purchase without debugging in a queue.